factory-x-contributions/mx-port-demo-node-red/README.md

 in the Node-RED frontend from within “**Project Settings**” menu found under “**Projects**” in the main menu.
-The dependencies configuration shown there corresponds to the dependencies declared in the projects’ `package.json` file.
+The dependencies configuration shown there corresponds to the dependencies declared in the project’s `package.json` file.

 Declared dependencies must be installed locally.
 For this, the dependencies configuration menu shows an installation button